KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

 - `.toString()` will return a string of all the values within the linked list in a format of `HEAD -> ...nodes -> TAIL -> NULL`, where `...nodes` represent each node in the linked list.
   - E.g. a linked list with the values `red, green, blue, apple, orange, banana` will be returned as `red -> green -> blue -> apple -> orange -> banana -> NULL`

+- `.zipLists()` will take two lists as arguments and return a new LinkedList which alternatively combines the nodes from both lists given as arguments.